JiriKrblich/Mluvka/README.md

 Mluvka has tall x-height as Jakarta but you it's easy to change tracking for improving readability.

 ## Download
-You can download this typeface in realeases on left of this page!
+You can download this typeface in **Releases** on left of this page!